-i get so excited when heirloom tomatoes come back in season that i quite audibly squeal. i don’t know if it’s the short season – only about a month and a half if we’re lucky – or the unique taste that can’t be found in conventional tomatoes, but they are the one veggie i dream about all year long.
+I get so excited when heirloom tomatoes come back in season that I quite audibly squeal.
+I don’t know if it’s the short season (about 2 months if we’re lucky,) or the unique taste that can’t be found in conventional tomatoes, but they are the one veggie I dream about all year long.

-like with this salad, which i’ve called a carpaccio even though that term is usually reserved for an appetizer of thinly sliced raw meat. but it seems that nowadays any salad made from thinly sliced ingredients can be called a carpaccio, to help sound just a touch more fancy.
+Like with this salad, which I’ve called a carpaccio even though that term is usually reserved for an appetizer of thinly sliced raw meat.
+I’m not the first, it seems that nowadays any salad made from thinly sliced ingredients can be called a carpaccio, to help sound just a touch more fancy.

-this dish also features a special farmers’ market find – the lemon cucumber! this little beauty is the size of a lemon, with yellow skin and a subtle citrus flavor, while still tasting for the most part like a cucumber. this is thinly sliced along with the tomato and some lemon, sprinkled with goat cheese and drizzled with a honey balsamic vinaigrette to make one quick, delicious and beautiful salad. and enough to share!
+This dish also features a special farmers’ market find, the lemon cucumber!
+This little beauty is the size of a lemon, with yellow skin and a very subtle citrus flavor, while still tasting for the most part like a cucumber.
+This is thinly sliced along with the tomato and some lemon, sprinkled with goat cheese and drizzled with a honey balsamic vinaigrette to make one quick, delicious and beautiful salad. and enough to share!

 about 1 lb of heirloom tomatoes